Tom Hunter: West Coast Capital

 In March 2001, Hunter was a founding partner of West Coast Capital, the private equity arm of the Hunter Family.
 Through this firm he has become a major shareholder in a number of retailers – including USC, Office, D2, Qube; and 8% of British Home Stores (BHS), with the bulk owned by Sir Philip Green, subsequently disposing of them all.
 His other investments included Wyevale Garden Centres.

-At its height, West Coast investments covered over 50 companies, and Hunter was touted as a possible bidder for Selfridges – he lost out to Galen Weston.
-However, in light of the Financial crisis of 2007–2008 he sold his stake in Dobbies Garden Centres to partner Tesco, lost his entire holding in Crest Nicholson; and a majority of his stakes in McCarthy & Stone and Wyevale Garden Centres.
+At its height, West Coast invested in over 50 companies, and Hunter was touted as a possible bidder for Selfridges – he lost out to Galen Weston.
+However, due to the 2008 financial crisis, he sold his stake in Dobbies Garden Centres to partner Tesco, lost his entire holding in Crest Nicholson; and a majority of his stakes in McCarthy & Stone and Wyevale Garden Centres.

 West Coast Capital now holds a number of major investments in property, e-commerce and data analytics including a large stake in listed Secure Income Reit Plc, majority control of the £1 billion Winchburgh Village development and a substantial stake in Order Dynamics.

 West Coast Capital directly funds, alongside the Hunter Family, venture philanthropy, The Hunter Foundation.

 One of the investments the company holds is a 3.37% stake in the Hut Group, which was worth £151.6 million when the company listed on the London Stock Exchange in September 2020.

 Philanthropy

 Advised to move to Monaco after the sale of Sports Division, Hunter wanted to raise his family in his homeland.
 He came to the realisation that making money was, as he told Andrew Marr in a 2005 BBC interview, "only half of the equation", and also from the inspiration of his acknowledged hero Andrew Carnegie, in particular Carnegie's book The Gospel of Wealth and Carnegie's sentiment that "a man who dies rich, dies disgraced".
 Hunter and his wife Marion, Lady Hunter, subsequently established The Hunter Foundation in 1998 with a £10 million cheque as a tax management vehicle.
 After discussions with Vartan Gregorian, head of the Carnegie Foundation in New York City, Hunter set a cause and a method which has resulted in the foundation donating in excess of £50m to supporting educational and entrepreneurial projects in Scotland and sustainable development in sub-Saharan Africa in partnership with former President Bill Clinton through the Clinton Hunter Development Initiative.

-In 2001, Hunter was interviewed for the STV programme Rich, Gifted and Scots discussing his wealth, influences and philanthropy.
+In 2001, Hunter was interviewed for the STV programme Rich, Gifted and Scots, discussing his wealth, influences and philanthropy.
 Hunter coined the term "venture philanthropy" – using his investment pledges to leverage more cash from others to invest with him and becoming involved in the strategic delivery of the initiatives he backed.
 This ensured he could make a bigger impact with his money.

-His donations and beneficial projects have included:
+Hunter's donations and beneficial projects have included: